florianbrinkmann/lazy-loading-responsive-images/README.md

 * Enable lazy loading for the poster frame of video elements.
 * Enable lazy loading for audio elements.
 * Enable lazy loading for inline background images.
-* Include [lazysizes aspectratio plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/aspectratio).
-This plugin calculates the needed space for images before they are loaded.
-That avoids content jumping when the images are loaded and makes the lazy loading work with masonry grids.
 * Display a loading spinner.
 * Disable the plugin on specific posts/pages (this shows a checkbox in the edit view of all public post types (except attachments) to disable lazy loading for an entire post).
 * Process the complete markup of the site.